 One of the first practices Beth created for Jordan was Flower Power Breath: breathing in and imagining you are smelling a flower, then breathing out a slow audible ahhhhhh.
 Jordan found these life-skills, like “Flower Power Breath,” so helpful that she shared them with classmates.
 Jordan’s teachers became curious and invited Beth to school to share with the whole class, where they experienced fun, mindful games and tools to learn to be calm, focused, and relaxed.
 Watch a video showing Flower Power breath here.

-A teacher with over 25 years of experience with preK-12 grades in art, windsurfing, skiing, and yoga, she is also a researcher and published writer.
+More about Beth: A teacher with over 25 years of experience with preK-12 grades in art, windsurfing, skiing, and yoga, she is also a researcher and published writer.
 Having authored numerous chapters in academic texts along with a four-year weekly newspaper column, Beth has a PhD in art museum education and has taught art history, art museum education and museum studies at the University-level.
 In 2024 Beth will complete a graduate degree in Clinical Mental Health.